Vasalemma Parish

 Vasalemma Parish (Vasalemma vald) was a rural municipality in north-western Estonia.
 It was a part of Harju County.
-The municipality had a population of 4,991 (as of 1 January 2012) and covers an area of 38.66 km2.
+The municipality had a population of 4,991 (as of 1 January 2012) and covered an area of 38.66 km2.
 The population density was 129.1 inhabitants per km2.

-Vasalemma Parish consisted of 3 small boroughs (alevik) (Vasalemma, Rummu, Ämari) and 2 villages (Veskiküla and Lemmaru).
+Vasalemma Parish consisted of three small boroughs (alevik) (Vasalemma, Rummu, Ämari) and two villages (Veskiküla and Lemmaru).

 The mayor (vallavanem) was Mart Mets.